 He advised younger painters not to be afraid of putting on color: “Paint generously and unhesitatingly, for it’s best not to lose the first impression.”
 Critic Paul-Armand Silvestre called Pissarro “basically the inventor of this new style of painting.”

 One of Pissarro’s favorite motifs is a path.
-Usually it’s a rugged, winding path that implies a leisurely stroll or rural labor.
-In The Conversation, Louveciennes, the “path” is a road that leads directly to Versailles, the royal residence of Emperor Napoleon III, who will be captured by the Prussian Army on September 2, 1870.
+Usually it’s a rustic, winding lane that implies a leisurely stroll or rural labor.
+In The Conversation, Louveciennes, the path is actually a road that leads directly to Versailles, the royal residence of Emperor Napoleon III, who will be captured by the Prussian Army on September 2, 1870.

 Epilogue . . .

-During World War II this treasured painting was one of thousands stolen by the Nazis.
-It was recovered from a Nazi train in 1944 and now can be found in the Wadsworth Atheneum Museum of Art in Connecticut.
+During World War II this precious painting was one of thousands stolen by the Nazis.
+It was recovered from a Nazi train in 1944 and now can be seen in the Wadsworth Atheneum Museum of Art in Connecticut.
 May her memory be a blessing.